How to Choose the Right Digital Freight Broker Partner

 Step 7 - Talk to their team.

-Many of these questions will be answered by doing research and chatting with their current customers, but you may also want to talk to some of the team members to get an idea of the overall “feel” of the brokerage.
-Read some of our best practices for dealing with freight brokers here.
+Many of these questions will be answered by doing research and chatting with their current customers, but you may also want to talk to some of the team members to get an idea of the overall "feel" of the brokerage.
+Following best practices for choosing the right freight broker will help you confirm your final decision.

 Ultimately, like any business relationship, you want to make sure you're going to be partnering with a freight broker that has the same values as your organization and has your best interests in mind.